panesofglass/tic-tac-toe/README.md

 ### Architecture

-The application follows a hypermedia-driven, server-rendered approach using data-star's declarative binding system and server-sent events for real-time updates:
+The application follows a hypermedia-driven, server-rendered approach using datastar's declarative binding system and server-sent events for real-time updates:

 1. **State Management**: